axelvaldez/radical-companies/_posts/force/2023-03-24-is-the-wealth-and-status-my-job-provides-worth-the-existential-dread.markdown

    <li>Do you feel fulfilled by your job, or do you feel like you are just going through the motions?</li>
    <li>What are your values and priorities in life, and how does your job align with them?</li>
   </ul>
- <p>Notice that it never questions &ldquo;your job,&rdquo; even though that is the most critical question for systemic change, <span class="_quotespan">Why should I have a job at all?</span> The chatGPT language training set assumes that you must have a &lsquo;job.&rsquo; The language tranining set assumes that you must exchange yout time and skills for a wage, your life for money to survive (and maintain the lifestyle that is required to get your children to the &lsquo;right&rsquo; schools).
-That is the system and we live in.</p>
+ <p>Notice that it never questions that will have a &ldquo;job,&rdquo;, even though that is the critical question for systemic change.
+It never asks, <span class="_quotespan">Why should I have a job at all?</span> The <em>chatGPT</em> language training set assumes that you must have a &lsquo;job.&rsquo; It assumes that you must exchange yout time and skills for a wage, your life for money to survive (<em>i.e.</em>, and maintain the lifestyle that is required to get your children into the &lsquo;right&rsquo; schools).
+This is the system and we live in.</p>
- <p>And the system has provided rood results: Nice houses, medicines, and even electric cars.
-The <span class="_paradigm">FIAT</span> system has also made a few people extremely wealthy, most of humanity dirt poor, and the folks in the middle live in existential dread.</p>
+ <p>Indeed, the system has provided rood results: nice houses, amazing medicines, and even electric cars.
+The <span class="_paradigm">FIAT</span> system has also made a few people extremely wealthy and most of humanity dirt poor; the folks in the middle get wealth and status, live their lives in fear, in existential dread.</p>

 <h1 class="_section">ENDNOTES</h1>
  <ul>